 (CRC Manuscript 2023-12 credit Joseph Wilson)

-Beyond Franco-Scottish research, Bryony also works on early Netherlandish visual culture with a particular interest in manuscript material.
-She is co-editor of the forthcoming international, interdisciplinary volume, ‘Anselm Adornes: Travel, Trade and Cultural Exchange, Intellectual Networks in Scotland, Bruges and Jerusalem’ under contract with Brepols.
-She is also an active member of the research group Reviving the Trinity working on the Trinity Panels attributed to Hugo van der Goes on view at the National Galleries of Scotland (NGS).
+In addition to her work on Franco-Scottish relations, Bryony’s research extends to early Netherlandish visual culture, with a particular focus on manuscript studies.
+She is co-editor of the international and interdisciplinary volume Anselm Adornes: Travel, Trade and Cultural Exchange—Intellectual Networks in Scotland, Bruges and Jerusalem, with Brepols (2026).
+In support of this research, she was awarded a Historians of Netherlandish Art Fellowship (2025–26).
+She is also an active member of the research group Reviving the Trinity, which is engaged in the study of the Trinity Panels attributed to Hugo van der Goes, currently on display at the National Galleries of Scotland.

 At Edinburgh, Bryony teaches a series of honours and postgraduate courses on manuscript studies, French and Scottish visual culture, and early-Netherlandish painting, as well as contributing a series of lectures on the northern Renaissance to the core first year course and various seminars to the team taught postgraduate courses.
 Trained in Fine Art, with specialisms in drawing and painting (particularly linear anatomical drawing), Bryony is currently working on practice-based methodologies focussing on parchment (animal skin) and historic grounds, pigments, and metals.
 She has a number of ongoing initiatives involving experiential and kinaesthetic learning.